yhagio/tutorialedge.net/content/typescript/typescript-mongodb-beginners-tutorial.md

 authorImage: https://pbs.twimg.com/profile_images/1028545501367554048/lzr43cQv_400x400.jpg

 ---
+> **Source Code** - The full source code for this tutorial can be found here: [github.com/TutorialEdge/TypeScript-MongoDB-REST-Tutorial](https://github.com/TutorialEdge/TypeScript-MongoDB-REST-Tutorial)

 # Introduction

 In this tutorial, we'll be building a very simple REST API that will allow you